-In 2023, we performed goodwill impairment testing for our reporting units.
+In 2024, we performed goodwill impairment testing for our reporting units.
 Reporting units that include recent acquisitions generally present the highest risk of impairment.
 We believe the impairment risk associated with these reporting units generally decreases as we integrate these businesses and better position them for potential future earnings growth.
-Our annual goodwill impairment analysis in 2023 indicated that, in all instances, the fair values of our reporting units exceeded their carrying values and consequently did not result in an impairment charge.
+Our annual goodwill impairment analysis in 2024 indicated that, in all instances, the fair values of our reporting units exceeded their carrying values and consequently did not result in an impairment charge.

-The excess of the estimated fair value over carrying value (expressed as a percentage of carrying value for the respective reporting unit) for each of our reporting units as of the annual testing date ranged from approximately 255% to approximately 797%.
+The excess of the estimated fair value over carrying value (expressed as a multiple of the carrying value for the respective reporting unit) for each of our reporting units as of the annual testing date ranged from approximately 2.1x to approximately 13.1x.
 In order to evaluate the sensitivity of the fair value calculations used in the goodwill impairment test, we applied a hypothetical 10% decrease to the fair values of each reporting unit and compared those hypothetical values to the reporting unit carrying values.
-Based on this hypothetical 10% decrease, the excess of the estimated fair value over carrying value (expressed as a percentage of carrying value for the respective reporting unit) for each of our reporting units ranged from approximately 219% to approximately 707%.
+Based on this hypothetical 10% decrease, the excess of the estimated fair value over carrying value (expressed as a multiple of the carrying value for the respective reporting unit) for each of our reporting units ranged from approximately 1.9x to approximately 11.8x.
 We evaluated other factors relating to the fair value of the reporting units, including, as applicable, results of the estimated fair value using an income approach, market positions of the businesses, comparability of market sales transactions and financial and operating performance, and concluded no impairment charges were required.

 We review identified intangible assets for impairment whenever events or changes in circumstances indicate that the related carrying amounts may not be recoverable.
 Determining whether an impairment loss occurred for intangible assets with definite lives requires a comparison of the carrying amount to the sum of undiscounted cash flows expected to be generated by the asset.
 We also test intangible assets with indefinite lives at least annually for impairment.
 These analyses require management to make judgments and estimates about future revenues, expenses, market conditions, and discount rates related to these assets.
-We evaluated events or circumstances that may indicate the carrying value of our intangible assets may not be fully recoverable during the year ended December 31, 2023, and recorded no material impairments.
+We evaluated events or circumstances that may indicate the carrying value of our intangible assets may not be fully recoverable during the year ended December 31, 2024, and recorded no impairments.